microsoft/Elastic-Silicon-Interconnect/docs/concepts/services.md

 the module declaration.
 Directions (out/in) of data channels/MMIO are determined by that explicit declaration and the direction specified in the service definition.
 Four different directions are allowed in the service
-definition: ToServer, ToServers, ToClient, ToClients.
+definition: `ToServer`, `ToServers`, `ToClient`, `ToClients`.
 The plurals indicate the messages sent should be broadcast to all servers or client.
 The singular form indicates that a specific server or client must be addressed when sending a message unless the server is single server and the sender is a client.

 ## Service Definitions

 An HLI service is essentially an interface which modules are required to implement to connect to a given service.
-The first attribute which must be specified is whether multiple masters are allowed via the single or multi keywords.
+The first attribute which must be specified is whether multiple masters are allowed via the `single` or `multi` keywords.
 The second is a list of MMIO and/or data channels and associated directions.

 ## Message Sizes

-A ToServer(s) data channel is free to block (backpressure) other clients while one is sending a message.
+A `ToServer` data channel is free to block (backpressure) other clients while one is sending a message.
 As such, in most cases it is best to keep messages short.
 While the **list** type is allowed, it is easy to abuse.